ruter/Strap-in-Swift/README.md

 - Project11 - Pachinko: Dive into SpriteKit, learned `SpriteKit`, physics, radians, `CGFloat`, `UITouch`, `SKAction`, `SKLabelNode`, `SKEmitterNode`, `SKPhysicsContactDelegate`.

 - Projcet12 - NewNames2Faces: Learn how to save user settings and data for later use, about `NSUserDefaults`, `NSCoding`, `NSKeyedArchiver`, and so on.

+- Project13 - Instafilter: In this project, make a photo manipulation program using `UISlider` and Core Image filters, and learn how to write an image to the photo library.